mootools/mootools-more/Docs/Interface/Keyboard.md

 ### Note

-When otherKeyboard is active otherKeyboard will receive the event first then as long as otherKeyboard did not call Keyboard.stop(event) then the event will bubble up to myKeyboard.
+When myKeyboard is active otherKeyboard will receive the event first then as long as otherKeyboard did not call Keyboard.stop(event) then the event will bubble up to myKeyboard.
+If myKeyboard manages more than one Keyboard instance, which ever one is active will receive the events as they bubble.

 [Keyboard]: #Keyboard